Borderflo-technologies-limited/Video-gen-borderflo-gpu/README.md

 A Flask-based service for generating lip-sync videos using Wav2Lip technology.
 This service takes an audio file and a face image/video as input and generates a synchronized video output.

+**🚀 PRODUCTION READY**: Configured for GPU-accelerated video generation on RunPod and other cloud platforms.

 ## 🚀 Quick Start

 ### Setup Default Video (Optional)